DIY Fabric Necklaces

-Ok, it’s hard for me to sum up my love for these cute little, easy to make necklaces in just one short sentence.
+Ok, it’s hard for me to sum up my love for these cute little, easy to make DIY Fabric Necklaces in just one short sentence.
 So, instead, I think I should tell you EVERYTHING that’s great about them!

 * They’re cheap to make

 * I can share them with my girls since I can vary the length of the tieback

 * I don’t have to worry about my toddler choking on the beads